 A ministry's strategic plan will have a section for a budget.
 The budget is a detailed outline of categories that need funding and resources for getting the money that’s needed.

-Churches have options for accounting software to help manage finances and stay on track.
+Ministries have options for accounting software to help manage church finances and stay on track.
 It’s important to understand how money is coming in and going out.
 Equally important is to become intentional about spending.

 There are traditional and alternative revenue sources churches use.
 Not all of them work for every congregation or have the same results.